-Environmental Effect: The effect that a proposed undertaking or its alternatives has or could potentially have on the environment, either positive or negative, direct or indirect, short- or long-term.
+Environmental Effect: The effect that a proposed undertaking or its alternatives has or could potentially haveon the environment, either positive or negative, direct or indirect, short- or long-term.

-Environmental Report: Any report or documentation prepared for a Class EA project which describes how the Class EA project was planned to meet the requirements of the approved Class EA.
+Environmental Report: Any report or documentation prepared for a remedial flood and erosion control project which describes how the project was planned to meet the requirements of the approved Class EA.
 It is typically called an environmental study report.
 Also known as Project Plan (PP), project file, environmental screening report, environmental study report, consultation and documentation record.
 The names vary by Class EA.